dpmj/alcazar/README.md

 ### Overleaf

-Since overleaf uses `latexmk`, no configuration is required, it works out of the box.
-Download this repo as a `.zip`, and then upload the file to Overleaf as a new project.
+Download this repo as a `.zip` file, then upload the file to Overleaf as a new project.
+Although Overleaf uses `latexmk`, the `minted` package will send an error regarding the output folder.
+To fix this, you need to remove the `outputdir=output` setting from the `minted` package import in `style/pkgs.sty`.

 ### LaTeX Workshop by James Yu (extension for VS Code / Codium)

-#### `latexmk`
+#### `latexmk` recipe

 Works with the default `latexmk` recipe almost out of the box.
 Some settings need to to be changed: